About Society for Promoting Christian Knowledge (SPCK)

 - In 2022, we donated our stock of Diffusion books to Junction42 – a Christian charity delivering services to prisons in Scotland and the North of England.
 We continue to respond to every prisoner request for a book by sending a set of all 13 Diffusion titles to a named person via the prison library.
 Our hope is that the books are read and shared.

-- 2023 and beyond, we continue to get feedback from people in prison about the impact of receiving and reading a Diffusion book.
+- 2025 and beyond, we continue to get feedback from people in prison about the impact of receiving and reading a Diffusion book.
 We are now developing new partnerships with business, charities and authors who have a heart for prison ministry.
-We’ll be sharing news in the coming months.
+This includes our new charity partnership with Prison Fellowship.
+Click here to learn more about plans to support Prison Fellowship with our inspirational Diffusion books.

 Assemblies is the go-to online resource for teachers wishing to provide a thought-provoking time of spiritual reflection in the busy school day.